insin/nwb/README.md

 **Note: nwb initially scratches a personal itch - hence the very specific list of conventions below - configurability, flexibility, templating etc. may come later**

-nwb manages npm dependencies and configuration of development tools you can use to lint, build, test, and distribute:
+nwb manages npm dependencies and configuration of development tools you can use to build, test, and distribute:

 * npm modules which are intended to be run in the browser using a bundling tool or a UMD build - e.g. React components, form helpers - referred to as "web modules" from here on for clarity
 * client apps which use npm for dependencies and need to be bundled for deployment